jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create the Calendar/Add the calendar jig and datasource.md

 # Overview

 In this section, you will learn how to add a second jig file to the Hello Jigx project and add the calendar jig next to the map jig on the [home hub](<./../../../Building Apps with Jigx/UI/Home Hub.md>).
-You create a data source file in the datasource folder containing the calendar details that provide the data for the week, events, meeting subjects, dates, and times.&#x20;
+You create a data source file in the datasource folder containing the calendar details that provide the data for the week, events, meeting subjects, dates, and times.

 :::hint{type="success"}
 See [Jigx Concepts](<./../../../Understanding the basics/Jigx Concepts.md>) to learn what jigs, widgets, and the Home Hub are.